differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-30-docker-compose-shared-networks.md

 tags: docker
 ---

-I'm setting up a number of docker containers on my Synology NAS, and one of the things I want to do is put a reverse proxy in front of all of them.
-Since they're defined in separate docker compose projects, this means that I need to allow the reverse proxy access to the docker network defined by each project.
+I run a number of docker containers on my Synology NAS, and I want to is put a reverse proxy in front of them.
+Since they're defined in separate docker compose projects, I need to attach the reverse proxy to the network defined by each project.

 Here's a simple example.
 I'll put a reverse proxy in one project and nginx in another project, and connect the two.